DevOps-Represent/kubernetes-101/README.md

 [Setting up git](https://docs.github.com/en/github/getting-started-with-github/set-up-git)

 After you've setup an environment with Docker and Kubernetes, you're going to need some files from this repository for parts of this workshop.
+Make sure you clone the workshop in your Google Web Console:

 ```
 git clone https://github.com/DevOps-Girls/kubernetes-101.git